Gianglo/brec-brain_recorder/README.md

 5. [Android Studio and SDK](https://developer.android.com/studio/)
 6. [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html)

+## JDK fast configuration

+If there are any problems with jre / gradle use `java 1.8.0`, on linux you can do:
+- Install `java-1.8-0-openjdk-devel`(on Fedora/Red Hat) or `java-1.8-0-openjdk` (on Ubuntu/Debian)
+- Chose java version with `sudo alternative --config java`
+- Run `java -version` for see the java version

 ### Installing

 1. Download the LibMuse SDK from [Muse's developer website](http://developer.choosemuse.com/android).
 We've already taken care of integrating the sdk library into the app, so just make sure you end place libmuse_android.so in `<clonedRepoName>/Brec_Project/BREC/android/app/src/main/jniLib/armeabi-v7a/` and libmuse_android.jar in `<clonedRepoName/Brec_Project/BREC/android/app/libs/`
 2. run `sudo yarn install` in the BREC folder

 ## Deployment